thomas-roos/aws-greengrass-lite/docs/spec/libraries/ggconfiglib.md

 2. [ggconfiglib-2] The library can insert new key/value pairs
    - [ggconfiglib-2.1] The library will create the entire path as needed to place the new key-value pair.
-   - [ggconfiglib-2.2] The library will return GGL_ERR_FAILURE when the
-     requested component is not found.
-   - [ggconfiglib-2.3] The library will return GGL_ERR_FAILURE if the new key is a duplicate.
+   - [ggconfiglib-2.2] The library will return GGL_ERR_FAILURE if the new key is a duplicate.
-   - [ggconfiglib-2.4] The library will return GGL_ERR_FAILURE when the new value is created.
+   - [ggconfiglib-2.3] The library will return GGL_ERR_OK when the new value is created.
 3. [ggconfiglib-3] The library can modify existing key/value pairs
    - [ggconfiglib-3.1] The library will return GGL_ERR_FAILURE when the
      requested key is not found.